 The Fund was created as part of the tangible benefits package associated with BCE’s acquisition of CTVglobemedia.
 The Canadian Radio-television and Telecommunications Commission (CRTC) approved its creation together with initial funding of $5.7M.

-First Round Grant Awards
+Second Round Grant Awards